AbdullahAlHarun-code/Online-Book-Shop/README.md

 **Note:** The main database system is NoSQL database program MongoDB.
 If you want to clone and use the project, then after cloning you have to create config.py and setting your MONGODB_SETTINGS and SECRET_KEY within your Config class.
 Otherwise this application will not work properly.

+## Testing:
+This site was tested across multiple screen sizes on Chrome, Safari, and Internet Explorer.
+To ensure compatibility and responsiveness it is also tested on an android based mobile device (OnePlus5).
+A large amount of testing was done to ensure that all pages were linking correctly and user registration and uploading book work perfectly.

+## Deployment:
+The example of this code is hosted by using Heroku and Mongo Atlas, this code is deployed to GitHub directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.

+To run locally, you can clone this repository directly into the editor of your choice by entering git clone https://github.com/AbdullahAlHarun-code/Online-Book-Shop.git into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

+## Credits:
+### Content

+-   All content was copy from  https://www.thriftbooks.com/

+### Media:
+-   All Images were copy from  https://www.thriftbooks.com/

+## Credits:
+-   My Mentor for continuous helpful feedback.
+-   Tutor support at Code Institute for their support.

 Thanks & Regards